FG-ABC/Pokedex/README.md

 ### To do

 - Implement descending order for both sort types
-- Implement display more data on pokemon card press
 - Better UI design
   - Card color based on type
   - Cards show type icon
 - Who's that pokemon mini game: button that shows random pokemon silhouette
+- Show strengths and weaknesses of each pokemon

 ## Author
 Francis Glenn Hernandez